 These tones create depth cues that coincide with their energy.
 Warmer and more vibrant hues pop forward, while cooler and softer hues are deeper in the image.
 Lower energy photos are great for mellow images and high energy is dynamic and demands attention.

 Remember, as with everything, successfully using color requires practice and an open mind.
 Be creative and try new things because photography is an adventure.

 Try your hand at it and leave a comment on your favorite use of color in photography.
+You may also experiment with highly saturated colors created by HDR.
 We also have a discussion of color happening over at our community forums right now, so come join us!